 - does one hip tilt to the left or right as you approach the bottom of your squat?

-- how low in the squat are able to go?
+- how low in the squat can you go?

-- do you slouch foward during the squat?
+- do you slouch forward during the squat?

 - do your feet turn out as you squat?